Achievable Second-Order Asymptotics for MAC and RAC with Additive Non-Gaussian Noise: problem formulation

-Fix a sequence of positive real numbers $(\lambda_1,\ldots,\lambda_K)\in\bbR_+^K$.
-We consider two coding schemes, one with a JNN decoder and the other with a SIC decoder.
-The coding scheme for mismatched RAC with a JNN decoder is defined as follows. \begin{definition} An $\left(\{n_j\}_{j=1}^K,M,P\right)$-JNN code for a RAC consists of: \begin{itemize} \item a random codebook $\calC$ with $M$ codewords $\{ X^{n_K}(1),\ldots, X^{n_K}(M)\}$ subject to a maximal power constraint $P$, \item an identical encoder $f$ for all active users such that for each $w\in[M]$,
+When JNN decoding is used, the mismatched code for RAC is defined as follows. \begin{definition} An $(\bn,M,P)$-JNN code for a RAC consists of: \begin{itemize} \item a random codebook $\calC$ with $M$ codewords $\{X^{n_K}(1),\ldots, X^{n_K}(M)\}$ subject to a maximal power constraint $P$, \item an encoder $f$ such that for each message $w\in[M]$,